-The 8KR Holtsville LNG substation appears to be in good condition and the site was clean.
-There are some signs of aging and wear on the mechanical and infrastructure equipment on site.
-Figure 4-14 shows the switchgear cabinets with a transformer in the background.
+The 8KR Holtsville LNG substation appears to be in suitable condition and the site was clean.
+There are signs of aging and wear on the electrical equipment and steel supports on site.
+Figure 4-13 shows the switchgear cabinets with a transformer in the background.

-Figure 4-14: Holtsville LNG Substation
+Figure 4-13: Holtsville LNG Substation